 Possible signs of a defective electrical system include:

 - Circuit breakers that continually overload and trip

 - Frequent or intermittent local power surges or brownouts

 - Failures of electrical appliances and HVAC equipment

 - Poor planning and design of the electrical system

-- The use of defective or substandard materials
+- Use of defective or substandard materials

-- The use of unskilled labor for installation
+- Use of unskilled labor for installation

 If you believe you have an electrical defect, do not attempt to fix it yourself.
 It is critical to hire a qualified electrician to troubleshoot and diagnose the problem and speak to a lawyer.
 Once properly diagnosed, a strategy for redesigning and repairing the system can be devised.

 Electrical Defect FAQ